 GIF images support transparency by declaring a single colour in the colour palette as transparent (index transparency).
 Because of absence of partial transparency, the edges (specially rounded or too-detailed edges) get a poor jagged effect.
-Though this can be solved to some extent using dithering, with improved PNG support, GIF is unsuitable for images with transparent backgrounds.
+Though this can be solved to some extent using dithering, however, with improved PNG support GIF is unsuitable for images with transparent backgrounds.

 There is a significant difference in the number of colours that can be supported by these 3 formats.

 JPEG images can support around 16 million colours.
 This is what makes them suitable for storing images of natural scenes.